EliWuerth/spot-sdk/docs/concepts/autonomy/localization.md

 When site changes cause the localization status to be `STATUS_LOST`, a new map of the site should be recorded.

-The lost detector can be adjusted for individual edges in the map or for an entire navigation command by setting the `LostDetectorStrictness` in either the edge `Annotations`, or the `TravelParams` of a command.
-This adjustment can be used to make the detector more sensitive or more permissive depending on the needs of the application.

 ## Stuck robots

 The GraphNav service uses a system of constraints to keep the robot relatively close to the recorded route (roughly within a 3m corridor).

 If a large object is placed in the robot’s path, the robot may not be able to get around it.
 If the robot takes longer than expected to get to its next destination, GraphNav will declare the robot stuck.
 This does NOT stop the robot, which will keep trying to return to the route.
 However, the API client may wish to intervene or prompt the operator.

 ## Stairs and other edge constraints